prjain-msft/azure-storage-java/README.md

 # Microsoft Azure Storage SDK v10 for Java

 This project provides a client library in Java that makes it easy to consume Microsoft Azure Storage services.
-For documentation please see the [Storage API doc page](https://docs.microsoft.com/en-us/java/api/overview/azure/storage/client?view=azure-java-preview) and the [quick start document](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-java-v10).
+For documentation please see the [Storage API doc page](https://docs.microsoft.com/en-us/java/api/overview/azure/storage/client?view=azure-java-preview), the [quick start document](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-java-v10) for blobs and https://docs.microsoft.com/en-us/azure/storage/queues/storage-java-how-to-use-queue-storage for queues.
 Please note that this version of the library is a compete overhaul of the current Azure Storage Java Client Library, and is based on the new Storage SDK architecture, also referred to as V10.

 > If you are looking for the Azure Storage Android SDK, please visit [https://github.com/Azure/azure-storage-android](https://github.com/Azure/azure-storage-android).